PHOENIX MASTERS ASSOCIATION CONSTITUTION

-There will be an annual subscription of £25, payable on 1st September.
+There will be a joining fee of £25 and there will be an annual subscription of £25, payable on 1st September.
 Costs will be reviewed regularly and the subscription may be adjusted from time to time.
 The Committee will propose changes to the subscription for approval at the AGM.
 No Member whose subscription is in arrears shall be entitled to attend activities or vote at any meeting.

 Winding up the PMA

-Should the Membership wish to wind up the PMA, the Committee will, with at least 2 months’ notice, call an SGM via e-mail and conventional mail to all known Members.
-At the SGM a vote of two-thirds of those voting shall decide whether to wind up the PMA.
+Should the Membership wish to wind up the PMA, the Committee will, with at least 2 months’ notice, call a SGM via e-mail and conventional mail to all known Members.
+At the SGM a vote of two thirds of those voting shall decide whether to wind up the PMA.
 Any surplus PMA funds shall be distributed to one or more charities approved at the SGM.